 So Let’s Start to Think About How to Make Wine From Grapes

-Like first, the grapes should be harvested from the vineyard.
+First, the grapes should be harvested from the vineyard.
 When to do this?
-The time of harvest depends on the variety of grapes, the region is grown, and the way of wine is produced.
-However, harvest usually occurs between February and April in the southern hemisphere and among August and October in the Northern Hemisphere.
+The time of harvest depends on the variety of grapes, the region that is grown, and the way of wine is produced.
+However, harvest usually occurs between February and April in the southern hemisphere and between August and October in the Northern Hemisphere.
 The harvest period is often referred to as the crush.
 The winemaker determines the optimal moment to harvest the vineyard.
 Based on the grape’s ripeness, assuring the necessary levels of acid, tannin, and sugar.
 Unsuitable weather can also impact the time of harvest.
 Threats such as excessive heat or frost may force a harvest earlier than would otherwise be desired.
 Such circumstances leave the grapes less time to mature on the vine.

 Traditional or Modern Harvesting